danielfowler/docs-1/content/collections/fieldtypes/users.md

 ## Data Structure

-The Users fieldtype is a [relationship fieldtype](/extending/relationship-fieldtypes) – which mean the data will store a reference to the users IDs to main a dynamic link.
+The Users fieldtype is a [relationship fieldtype](/extending/relationship-fieldtypes) – which mean the data will store a reference to the users IDs to make a dynamic link.

 ```yaml
 author: abc-123-cba-321